Skip to main content

 - Library databases may contain a combination of peer-reviewed articles as well as reports, book reviews, opinion pieces, datasets, images, videos, archival content, and more.

-- If you are unsure about how to find something you need, feel free to ask a librarian to point you in the right direction.
+If you are unsure about how to find something you need, feel free to Ask a Librarian to point you in the right direction.

 Searching for Journals, Newspapers, and Magazines

-This section will help you find an article from a citation or check to see if Fordham subscribes to a journal, magazine, or newspaper.
+This section will help you find an article from a citation or check to see if Fordham subscribes to a specific journal, magazine, or newspaper.

 Searching Periodicals (Video)